franzone/CleanupMyMailbox/README.md

 * It is possible that the list of emails found in the search could change while processing.
 This program makes no attempt to detect that condition or to correctly handle it.

+## Term & Conditions of Usage
+By using this software you assume all responsibility for anything and everything that could ever go wrong... ever.
+So don't sue me if you break something.

 ## References
 * [How to Delete Old Emails in MS Exchange Using EWS](http://tech.franzone.blog/2020/02/05/how-to-delete-old-emails-in-ms-exchange-using-ews/)
 * [Get started with EWS Managed API client applications](https://docs.microsoft.com/en-us/exchange/client-developer/exchange-web-services/get-started-with-ews-managed-api-client-applications)